 In 2022, CFA Institute produced a “Future of Work” report based on a survey of the skills employers believe will be crucial for every financial practitioner (irrespective of degree) over the next decade.

 Just 14% of respondents prioritised technical know-how, compared with 65% for soft and “T-shaped skills”.
-These are defined as someone with specialist knowledge and the personal qualities that help a company function smoothly, such as broad life experience and the ability to communicate and work within teams2.
+These are defined as someone with specialist knowledge and the personal qualities that help a company function smoothly, such as broad life experience and the ability to communicate and work within teams.

 Within the scope of soft skills, influencing and negotiating ranked highest, followed by collaboration and relationship building; in other words, credentials that may not form part of a college curriculum.
-That said, the academic world is aligning with the finance sector: The University of Cambridge is a case in point, as it has developed an employability skills framework for its undergraduates3.
+That said, the academic world is aligning with the finance sector: The University of Cambridge is a case in point, as it has developed an employability skills framework for its undergraduates.

 Finance actively welcomes people from different backgrounds who hold a variety of qualifications.
-Employers do look favourably on a numeracy or technical-based degree, but as we have highlighted, graduates with a genuine interest in the sector, the desire for self-improvement, a willingness to build and maintain a professional network, and the openness to develop their T-shaped skills will be poised for industry success.
+Employers do look favorably on a numeracy or technical-based degree, but as we have highlighted, graduates with a genuine interest in the sector, the desire for self-improvement, a willingness to build and maintain a professional network, and the openness to develop their T-shaped skills will be poised for industry success.

 As you plan your career, CFA Institute has valuable resources the how skills and roles are changing in investment management.